flexera-public/policy_templates/compliance/fnms/FNMS_Licenses_At_Risk/README.md

 #### How to setup FlexNet Manager for this policy:

-1. Create the report in FlexNet manager to contain these fiels:
+1. Create the report in FlexNet manager that contains this fields:
 ![Alt text][FNMSCloudInstanceReport]
 Once saved note the report number in thr URL field :
 ![Alt text][ReportNumber] you need it when activating the Policy